MATAVERDE® EUROTEC® DECK SYSTEM

 About Rooftop Decks

-Every rooftop, balcony, patio or other structure that is being used to support additional weight MUST be structurally sound and designed to carry this additional load.
+Every rooftop deck, balcony, patio or other structure that is being used to support additional weight MUST be structurally sound and designed to carry this additional load.
 If a structure is not designed to carry an additional load, it should not be built on.
 Remember, no two buildings are exactly alike.
 Even so-called "cookie cutter" designs are unique.
 Every new building and existing building is different in terms of specific construction materials, exactly how it was designed, precisely how it was built and a multitude of other variable factors.

 1. For safety sake, ALWAYS consult the appropriate professionals before designing or building any structure.